ErHaWeb/klaro_consent_manager/Documentation/Editor/SiteConfiguration/Index.rst

     :Default: 0

     Klaro configurations created in the root of this TYPO3 instance can be referenced here.
-If no configuration has been created yet, create it on the root node of the page tree, UID `0`.
+If no :ref:`Klaro configuration record
+    <for-editors-configuration>` has been created yet, create it on the root
+    node of the page tree, UID `0`.

     ..  list-table::
         :header-rows: 1